Kuwait: Japanophilia and Beyond.

 The whole article can be found as: ‘Kuwait: Japanophilia and Beyond: How far does International Culture Penetrate?'
 In S. Holland and K. Spracklen (eds.), Alternativity and Marginalisation: Essays on Subcultures, Bodies and Spaces.
 Bingley, UK: Emerald, 2018.
 Pdf

-The study continues, moving to Singapore: ‘Japanese/Korean Popular Culture in Kuwait and Singapore: Resistance and Conservatism’ published in the East Asian Journal of Popular Culture 9:1, 2023.
+See also the continuation of this research in Singapore: ‘Japanese/Korean Popular Culture in Kuwait and Singapore: Resistance and Conservatism’ published in the East Asian Journal of Popular Culture 9:1, 2023.

 Mocanu, Delia, Andrea Baronchelli, Nicola Perra, Bruno Gonçalves, Qian Zhang, Alessandro Vespignani.
 2013.
 “The Twitter of Babel: Mapping World Languages through Microblogging Platforms” in PlosOne 18.